You Cannot Offload Understanding

 The logic of offloading

-The connection to compositional generalisation is direct.
-What matters, as argued above, is whether knowledge is represented in a way that supports flexible recombination (Summerfield 2022).
-Offloading that preserves this structure is unproblematic: externalising intermediate results while working through a proof frees working memory for the compositional operations that matter.
+What matters is whether knowledge is represented in a way that supports flexible recombination (Summerfield 2022).
+When someone already has this structure, offloading is straightforward: externalising intermediate results while working through a problem frees capacity for the compositional operations that matter.
 Offloading that prevents this structure from forming in the first place is where the damage occurs.
-If a student never works through the intermediate steps of a derivation, the abstract structural components that would have supported transfer to new problems are never acquired.
-The deliverable is produced, but the generative capacity is not.
+If a student never works through the reasoning behind an analysis, the abstract structural components that would have supported transfer to new problems are never acquired.
+The question educators should be asking is: does the student have the internal structure that makes looking things up useful?

 The stronger objection